 Faster absorption of vitamins, minerals and enzymes

-When you drink a freshly made cold-pressed vegetable juice, the vitamins, minerals and enzymes are absorbed more quickly than if you were to eat the vegetables whole.
-This could be seen as a benefit because the digestive system doesn’t need to work as hard.
+When you drink a fresh cold-pressed, the vitamins, minerals and enzymes absorb more quickly than if you were to eat the vegetables whole.
+This could be seen as a benefit because the digestive system doesn’t need to work too hard.
 You also avoid overfilling yourself with fiber.

-However you need to be careful about whether fast absorption is actually a benefit.
-Perhaps it is if you’re looking for a healthy “pick-me-up” in terms of increasing your energy levels.
-But there could also be instances where your body will benefit from receiving and processing nutrients at a slower pace.
+However, you need to be careful about whether fast absorption is actually a benefit.
+If you’re looking for a healthy “pick-me-up” in terms of increasing your energy levels, it is.
+But, sometimes your body benefits from receiving and processing nutrients at a slower pace.

-Juicing can help you get the variety of vegetables you need in your diet to cover a wide range of vitamins and minerals.
-If you know there are certain vegetables you’re just not going to stomach, then try them in a mixed vegetable juice with a bit of added lemon, lime or apple to take the edge off.
-Vegetable juicing could also be useful for women who get an adversity to vegetables during pregnancy.
-Think of your vegetable juice as a way to “disguise” vegetables you don’t normally want to eat!
+Juicing helps you get the variety of vegetables you need in your diet to cover a wide range of vitamins and minerals.
+If you know there are certain vegetables you’ll never eat, then try them in a mixed vegetable juice with a bit of added lemon, lime or apple to take the edge off.
+This trick works for pregnant women with certain food aversions.
+Think of your vegetable drinks as a way to “disguise” veggies you don’t normally want to eat!

 If you have an adversity to certain vegetables, start by juicing the ones that you like.
 Similarly, vegetables like celery and cucumber have a much lighter flavor than most of the dark green vegetables.
-Therefore they can be a good stepping stone towards the more bitter (and often more nutrient dense) dark green vegetables.
-Start by juicing these and getting used to the flavor of a healthy green juice.
+Therefore, are a good stepping stone towards the more bitter (and often more nutrient dense) dark green vegetables.
+Start by juicing these and get used to the flavor.
 Then gradually add some of the stronger tasting vegetables into the mix.

 A pure vegetable juice can be a bit harsh for most taste buds.
 So if you find that you want a bit of sweetness in your vegetable juice, try adding green apple or fresh berries, which are both relatively low in sugars when compared with most fruits.
-Lemon or lime also works wonders to add a nice zing and take the bitter edge off any of your green vegetables, and they’re both very low in sugar.
-To begin with you could always start by juicing a little bit of fruit in with your vegetables.
-Lessen it over time as your taste buds adapt to a lower-sugar vegetable juice.
+Lemon or lime also works wonders to add a nice zing and take the bitter edge off any of your green vegetables.

 Could assist with healthy weight loss

-However it pays to be cautious when it comes to juicing and weight loss.
+However, it pays to be cautious when it comes to juicing and weight loss.
 It’s possible that you could quickly consume a lot more calories than you realize.
-Juice is easier to consume quickly than fresh vegetables are and you don’t get all the fiber that helps to fill you up[vi] and is present with the whole vegetable.
+Juice is easier to consume quickly than fresh vegetables, and you don’t get all the fiber that helps to fill you up[vi].

 You could potentially get around this by mixing the pulp back into the juice or adding it into certain cooked dishes.
 You’ll still get some of the soluble fiber when you juice, which is beneficial for things such as bowel regularity and the ability to lower cholesterol[vii].

-- Exercise caution with juicing if you have any health conditions or very impaired gut function.
-Check with your health care practitioner if you are unsure.
+- Exercise caution if you have any health conditions or impaired gut function.
 For example, leafy green vegetables can be very high in oxalates, which some people can be sensitive to.

 Overall, there’s a lot to love about juicing!
-We forgot to mention that it can also be beneficial for people who are having chemotherapy and are unable to eat.
+Let’s not forget the many benefits for chemo patients unable to eat solid foods.
 Similarly, if you’ve just have your wisdom teeth pulled, or some other sort of surgery that prevents you from eating whole foods, then juicing is a great option to get those nutrients!